ubidots/ubidots-particle/README.md

 void setup() {
     Serial.begin(115200);
     /*
-    TYPE_UDP is used to send data using UDP method if you don't call this function, the library automatically set as TCP
+    TYPE_TCP is used to send data using TCP method if you don't call this function, the library automatically set as UDP
     */
-    ubidots.setMethod(TYPE_UDP);
+    ubidots.setMethod(TYPE_TCP);
 }
 void loop() {
     float value1 = analogRead(A0);